aafulei/cppp5e/09-sequential-containers/README.md

 **Answer:**

-It is illegal, prior to C++17.
-Because the order of evaluation is not guaranteed, we are not sure if the increment will take place before or after the assignment.
+It is illegal, prior to C++17, because the order of evaluation is not guaranteed.
+We are not sure if the increment will take place before or after the assignment.

 However, since C++17 it has been guaranteed that every value computation and side-effect of the right-hand side of the assignment operator is sequenced before the left-hand side.
-Therefore, it would become legal (but meaningless) in C++17.
+Therefore, the call would become legal (though meaningless) in C++17.

 ### Exercise 9.33